 The New York State Joint Commission on Public Ethics investigates potential violations of the state's ethics laws (Public Officers Law §§73, 73-a, and 74), the "Little Hatch Act" (Civil Service Law §107), and the Lobbying Act (Legislative Law Article 1-A) as they apply to State legislators, candidates for the Legislature and legislative employees, as well as the four statewide elected officials, candidates for those offices, executive branch state employees, certain political party chairs, and lobbyists and their clients.

-- The Commission's own initiative, which may occur through information or allegations obtained by the Commission through media coverage, internal audits, or any other public source in which information indicating a potential violation may be obtained.
+- The Commission may begin an inquiry on its own initiative, which may occur through information or allegations obtained by the Commission through media coverage, internal audits, or any other public source in which information indicating a potential violation may be obtained.

-- A complaint, which may be filed in written form by any person as a tip or in a complaint form or may be orally provided by calling the Commission's hotline at 800-87-ETHICS (873-8442).
+- The Commission may receive a complaint, which may be filed in written form by any person as a tip or in a complaint form or may be orally provided by calling the Commission's hotline at 800-87-ETHICS (873-8442).

-- A referral from a government entity containing information or allegations that may constitute a violation of the laws under the Commission's jurisdiction.
+- The Commission may receive a referral from a government entity containing information or allegations that may constitute a violation of the laws under the Commission's jurisdiction.

 The subject will receive written notice of the Commission's allegations of the violations of law and the subject will be afforded 15 days to respond to this notice.
-This letter does not serve to commence a full investigation.
-The statute provides that the Commission must vote before a full investigation of the matter can be commenced to determine whether a substantial basis exists to conclude that a violation of law has occurred.
+This letter does not serve to commence a substantial basis investigation under the law.
+The statute provides that the Commission must vote before an investigation of the matter can be commenced to determine whether a substantial basis exists to conclude that a violation of law has occurred.

 As a matter of law, such Commission proceedings are confidential and thus, complainants may not be notified of any Commission action regarding their complaint unless and until there is final action that can be publicly disclosed pursuant to Executive Law § 94.
 If at any time the Commission wants to resolve a matter, it can vote to approve a settlement agreement.
 That agreement is then made public.